Unique accommodation: Best 50 places to stay around the world

 Hostel Celica, Ljubljana

-Hostel Celica in the heart of Ljubljana in Slovenia offers a quirky touch that makes it more than your average budget hostel.
+Hostel Celica in the heart of Ljubljana, in Slovenia, offers a quirky touch that makes it more than your average budget hostel.

 With the magic of art and inspiration, this former prison has turned into a colourful getaway for travellers, artists, and free spirits.
 It is proof that art can transform even the darkest place into something amazing.